gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-39-web-sockets-for-real
+Using the older stompjs library to listen to the web socket to get the clock.

+For the clock I had an interesting (frustrating) problem trying to do the right thing and connect on the componentDidMount function and close the web socket on componentWillUnmount function.
+When two Clock components are created and one is unmounted then there was a race condition where the call to setState on the component being unmounted was ignored and hence the websocket was not closed.

+Worked around the problem by connecting to the web socket in the constructor.

+Both the clock and the game are using web sockets.
+The clock component gets the clock data from the web socket and updates the state.
+The game component igornes the payload of the web socket and calls the getCurrentGame endpoint.
+Hence the game web socket is used as an event that the game has changed.

+Every 10 seconds the web socket will be checked.
+If is it not working then it will be closed and a new web socket will attempted to be open.
+If there is a problem then the clock/game will polled.

 ## step-38-expired-token
 Before calling server check if the token is expired.